100 Women (film): Plot

-The film starts out with a man surrounded by a large number of angry looking women (feminists) in a theater.
+The film starts with a man surrounded by a large number of angry-looking women in a theater.
 He tells his story and narrates it throughout the film.

 Sam, an art student who describes himself as "accidentally funny", is having the worst day of his life: he loses his girlfriend, fails art school, and is put down by his favorite professor.
-Finally, his art portfolio falls open and his drawings scatter.
-A girl comes up with one drawing (a smiling face) and says that he has "lost his smile".
+Finally, his art portfolio falls open, and his drawings scatter.
+A girl comes up with one drawing (a smiling face) and says he has "lost his smile".
 The girl is Hope, a bubbly bombshell with a drive to make Sam smile again.
 She eventually does, and they kiss in the rain.
-She gives Sam her number, then is picked up by a friend.
+She gives Sam her number and then is picked up by a friend.
 Unfortunately for Sam, the rain washes the number off of his hand.

 Devastated, he is determined to search for her.
-He takes a job as a delivery boy with his uncle's coffee shop.
+He takes a job as a delivery boy at his uncle's coffee shop.
 He is fruitless at first.
 Then finally, he delivers to Hope's apartment in a women's residence.
 She comes to the door in tears, not at all the way Sam remembers her.
 She refuses to talk about her pain and hurries Sam away.
 Now Sam gives himself a new task: find out how Hope "lost her smile" and give it back to her.

-While trying to cheer her up, he meets various people in the building: Tanya - a junior reporter devoted to herself and her career; Gretchen - his piercing-obsessed ex-girlfriend; Mr. Willens - the disgusting, unhygienic and lecherous building manager; and finally Annie - an ex-chocoholic who has lost a of weight and agrees to assist him in his search.
+While trying to cheer her up, he meets various people in the building: Tanya - a junior reporter devoted to herself and her career; Gretchen - his piercing-obsessed ex-girlfriend; Mr. Willens - the disgusting, unhygienic and lecherous building manager; and finally Annie - an ex-chocoholic who has lost a lot of weight and agrees to assist him in his search.
 Along the way, he takes advice from his cousin Holden, an overweight sex addict whose pornography obsession has left him to graduate to the hardest of hardcore magazines in the world.

 While on his search, he is harassed by a mystery girl who wants him to give up.
 She drops a vase near him and sticks him and Holden penis-to-penis in a Chinese finger trap.
 She leaves an imprint in wet plaster that shows a scar on her butt.
 He then sets out to find the girl with that scar.
 Investigating Hope's room on subsequent trips, he finds a torn album cover and a sad note in Hope's diary.
 Further investigating both, leads him nowhere.